 Conifer home prices are not only among the most expensive in Colorado, but Conifer real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Conifer is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Conifer isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Conifer are a mix of both white- and blue-collar jobs.
 Overall, Conifer is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Conifer who work in management occupations (13.21%), office and administrative support (12.21%), and sales jobs (8.52%).

 Also of interest is that Conifer has more people living here who work in computers and math than 95% of the places in the US.